useblocks/sphinx-needs/docs/layout_styles.rst

    - * focus
      * :ref:`grid_content`
      * Content focused layout.
 Showing content only.
 Nothing more.

+**Examples**

+.. req:: CLEAN layout
+   :id: EX_CLEAN
+   :status: open
+   :tags: a, b, c, example
+   :links: EX_COMPLETE, EX_FOCUS
+   :layout: clean

+   This is a need using **CLEAN layout**.

+.. req:: COMPLETE layout
+   :id: EX_COMPLETE
+   :status: open
+   :tags: a, b, c, example
+   :links: EX_CLEAN, EX_FOCUS
+   :layout: complete

+   This is a need using **COMPLETE layout**.

+.. req:: FOCUS layout
+   :id: EX_FOCUS
+   :status: open
+   :tags: a, b, c, example
+   :links: EX_COMPLETE, EX_CLEAN
+   :layout: focus

+   This is a need using **FOCUS layout**.
+   The same meta is set as the two needs above.

 There are also some *extensions* for the layouts above available: